telerik/kendo-vue/docs/getting-started/index.md

 ## Add Application Data

-Components like the Grid need some data that they can display, so, in this step, you will add a file with sample data:
+Components like the Grid need some data that they can display, so, in this step, you will add a files with sample data:

-1. In the `src` folder, create a new folder called `appdata` where you will place the JSON file with the data.
+1. In the `src` folder, create a new folder called `appdata` where you will place the JSON files with the data.

+1. Create a new `src/appdata/categories.json` file.
+Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/blob/master/getting-started-javascript-composition-api/src/appdata/categories.json) and paste it into the `categories.json` file.

 1. Create a new `src/appdata/products.json` file.
 Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-javascript-composition-api/src/appdata/products.json) and paste it into the `products.json` file.